'Parasite' thrusts Korean film industry onto international center stage | DW | 11.02.2020

 While cinema aficionados have long acclaimed the work of South Korean directors, South Korean films have been glossed over at the global level.
 Bong Joon-ho's fourfold Oscar win for "Parasite" marks a watershed change.

 When Parasite director Bong Joon-ho accepted the Oscar for best picture at Sunday's 92nd Academy Awards in Los Angeles, he instantly shone a new spotlight on South Korea's internationally overlooked cinema.
-Those who know Korea's film industry say it's about time.
+Those who know the country's film industry say it's about time.

 Bong was called to the stage at the Dolby Theater four times during the event.
 In addition to best film, Parasite also won the Oscars for best director, best original screenplay (co-written by Bong) and best international feature film.
 It fended off strong competition for the best picture win, including from the World War I epic 1917, which many had expected to take the award.